My finances, my projects, my life

 Your circumstances and intended country of retirement may affect how you take the benefits from your pension plan.

 The treatment of private and company pension schemes may be more complicated, and expert advice is highly recommended.
 Your circumstances and intended country of retirement may affect how you take the benefits from your pension plan.
-Some multinational groups have established pan-European pension schemes domiciled in one EU member state, in some cases in Luxembourg, which would make accessing its benefits in other countries easier.
+Some multinational groups have established pan-European pension schemes domiciled in a single EU member state, in some cases in Luxembourg, which would make accessing its benefits in other countries easier.

 Pay attention to currency movements